Real Estate Investment

 Cash on cash return is the metric serious investors live by.
 Here's exactly how to calculate it, what a good number looks like, and a free tool to run yours.

 Cash on cash return tells you how hard your actual invested dollars are working.
-Unlike cap rate, it accounts for financing — which makes it the metric most rental investors rely on.
-In this guide, we'll cover the formula, a real South Florida example, and what counts as a strong return in 2026.
+Unlike cap rate, it accounts for financing, which is why most rental investors rely on it.
+This guide covers the formula, a real South Florida example, and what counts as a strong return in 2026.

 What is cash on cash return?

 Cash on cash return is the annual pre-tax cash flow divided by the total cash you invested.
-In plain terms, it answers a simple question: for every dollar you put in, how much comes back each year?
+It answers one question: for every dollar you put in, how much comes back each year?

 Because it uses real out-of-pocket cash, it reflects your leveraged return.
-That's why two investors buying the same property can earn very different cash-on-cash returns depending on their down payment and loan terms.
+Two investors can buy the same property and earn very different cash-on-cash returns based on their down payment and loan terms.

 The cash on cash return formula